diwakarsingh4534-lgtm/python/README.md

 # python
-This is my first git hub project.
+This is my first git repository.